-Ranunculus is a great choice for cut flowers.
-The plethora of colors they offer satisfies a wide range of picky spectators.
-They do stand out in any flower arrangement, with their paper-like layered petals.
+Ranunculus is an excellent choice for cut flowers.
+The plethora of colors satisfy many picky spectators, standing out in any flower arrangement.

 Can Ranunculus grow in pots?

-You can grow Persian buttercups in pots as long as you keep them well-watered.
+You can grow Persian buttercups in pots if you keep them well-watered.
 One corm can fit in a three-inch pot.
 Do the math if you want to grow them in a bigger pot.